HMTUAN211224/Fake-Beef-Detection-Using-Lightweight-Convolutional-Neural-Networks/README.md

 # Fake-Beef-Detection-Using-Lightweight-Convolutional-Neural-Networks

+## Overview

-This repository contains the implementation of a lightweight convolutional neural network (CNN) model for detecting fake beef.
-The model is optimized for efficiency while maintaining high accuracy in distinguishing real beef from substitutes like pork and buffalo meat.
+This project aims to detect fake beef using a lightweight Convolutional Neural Network (CNN).
+The model is trained to classify real beef and commonly used substitutes, such as pork and buffalo meat.
+This work was accepted at ICICT 2025.

-## 📌 Features
+## Features

-- Uses **MobileNetV2** for lightweight and efficient classification.
+Uses MobileNetV2 for efficiency and speed.

+Supports real-time prediction.

+Dataset includes images from Kaggle, iStock, and real-world captures.

-- Preprocessing with **HSV color space** and edge detection.
+Preprocessing with HSV and edge detection for better feature extraction.

-- Trained on a dataset containing real and fake beef images.
-- Achieves **>90% accuracy** on the test set.
+Achieves over 90% accuracy on the test set.

-- Real-time detection capability.
+Designed for deployment via API.